 If you don’t get the exposure right, then your photo will be essentially ruined.
-It can’t be fixed in Photoshop or any other graphics program, well, that’s not quite correct.
-They can, but it will look like they have been fixed in a graphics program.
+It can’t be fixed in Photoshop or any other graphics program.
+Well, that’s not quite correct.
+They can, but it will look like they have been fixed.
 Sometimes you only get one chance for a shot.
 If you don’t get the exposure right, then the shot will be mediocre or downright ugly.
 All cameras have exposure settings that are easy to figure out.

-Exposure is composed of three different settings of a camera.
-Have a digital camera makes is easier because you can preview the shoot before you take it.
+Exposure is composed of three different settings on a camera.
+Having a digital camera makes is easier because you can preview the shot before you take it.
 However, sometimes there’s just not enough time to preview, so you have to know how to set your exposure settings fast.

-Making the perfect exposure consist of the f-stop or also called aperture setting, the length of exposure or also called the shutter speed, and ISO setting also called the film speed.
-You first set your ISO (film speed standards) setting to the type of film you have.
-Some will tell you to set it on a digital camera, but they don’t use film, however, they do have an ISO setting.
-The lower the setting (i.e. 100 ISO/ASA, 400 ISO/ASA, 1000 ISO/ASA) the less light you need.
+Making the perfect exposure consists of the f-stop (aperture setting), the length of exposure (shutter speed), and ISO (sensor sensitivity or film speed).
+If shooting film, you first set your ISO setting to the type of film you have.
+Some will tell you to set it first on a digital camera, too.
+The lower the setting (i.e., 100 ISO/ASA, 400 ISO/ASA, 1000 ISO/ASA) the less light you need.
 But again, digital cameras don’t use film, so the choice is up to you for this setting.
 If you’re using film, then this is something you need to set first.
 Not setting this to the right film speed can and will over and under expose your shots.

 Learning how to combine all three settings is not hard if you know how to use your camera, and if you understand what the exposure or shutter speed does in combination with the f-stop.
 There are a few other things that are used to get the exposure right on any shot.
 You also have the lens to bring into consideration.
 Some of them may not go below f/4, in that case you’ll have to combine a slow shutter speed with the high ISO to get the correct exposure.
 Lenses have been called a fast lens or a slow lens and it pertains to the lowest aperture setting.